NiklasElsaesser/FaceBias/README.md

 In the [FaceBias](FaceBias.ipynb) file under step 4 is the actual code, used to load, prepare and label the pictures.
 The pictures get read into the code and resized for an uniform data format.

 #### TensorFlow
-Created by the Google Brain Team TensorFlow ended up as an open source project.
+Created by the Google Brain Team, TensorFlow ended up as an open source project.
 By now it is one of the most famous libraries in the machine learning community.[6]
 It is important to remark that pure TensorFlow is usually not used anymore, but rather used in combination with Keras.
 Keras uses code that relies on data from several family surveys to determine the risk of delivery.
 [7]

 **Tensors**, the building blocks of TensorFlow are, per definition by Googles TensorFlow team:

 > A tensor is a generalization of vectors and matrices to poten- tially higher dimensions.
 Internally, TensorFlow represents tensors as n-dimensional arrays of base datatypes.